I tested the iconic La Pavoni Professional espresso machine – it's a treat, even for the experts

 Should you buy it?

 If you're a keen barista who is confident with coffee, you'll love this.
 If you're willing to spend extra for style, you'll love this too.
-However, if you're new to speciality coffee and thinking you might delve deeper into artisanal methods, it's worth getting used to some more simple machines before making this serious investment.
+However, if you're new to specialty coffee and thinking you might delve deeper into artisanal methods, it's worth getting used to some more simple machines before making this serious investment.

 How we test

 We take every espresso machine to our dedicated test kitchen.
 Here, Laura, a former barista and certified Customer Advisor, tests and makes notes on every aspect of a coffee maker.
 From the unboxing process to washing up, nothing slips past her.
 One of the most important qualities is making good coffee.
 We always make sure to do a taste test, so that you are guaranteed delicious coffee.
-You can visit our dedicated page if you would like to find out more about how we test.
+You can visit our dedicated page if you would like to find out more about how we test coffee makers.

 Laura is our eCommerce editor.
 As a fully qualified barista, she's our expert in all things coffee and has tested over thirty of the best coffee makers on the market.
 She has also interviewed Q-Graders and world-leading experts in the coffee industry, so has an intimate knowledge of all things coffee.
 Before joining Homes & Gardens, she studied English at Oxford University.
 Whilst studying, she trained as a master perfumer and worked in the luxury fragrance industry for five years.
 Her collection of home fragrance is extensive and she's met and interviewed five of the world's finest perfumers (also known as 'noses').
 As a result of this expansive fragrance knowledge, she always puts quality and style over quantity and fads.
 Laura looks for products which have been designed simply and with thoughtful finishes.